phantringuyen/ImageProcessWithOpenCV/README.md

 ### 1. WorkSpace
 - To perform basic image processing according to user needs from [OpenCV library](https://opencv.org/).
-- Installing the **Edge detetion algorithm** with the algorithms learned in class and compare with the function supported by the library.
+- Installing the **Edge detection algorithm** with the algorithms learned in class and comparing it with the library-supported function.

 ### 2. Algorithms included:
-- Transform color
+- Transform colour
 - Transform geometry
 - Smooth the image (image blurring, image smoothing)
 - Edge detection algorithm

 ### Details of Project
-- For more details, please look at the **Report.pdf** file included above.
-Thank you !
+- For more details, please review the **Report.pdf** file above.
+Thank you!